 This prompted me to write the ‘Knitted toys give hugs and love to a child in care campaign.’
 Thanks to the kindness of over 95 ladies who knit and local knitting groups, including the Glossopdale Charity Crafters, we made a difference.
 I donated over 5000 Knitted Baby Clothes. hearts, teddies and knitted toys to children and their families supported by Not- for- Profit charities.
 These included our Sure Start centres and local community centres and groups.
 I also donated to children in foster care with the not-for-profit charities I support, and finally, the big man himself, Father Christmas.

-Sadly, the Swan and the palliative care teams also used the Bereavement Blankets, Hearts, and Teddies, comforting patients in hospitals and children who faced bereavement.
+Sadly, the Swan and the palliative care teams also used the Bereavement Blankets, Hearts, and Teddies, comforting patients in hospitals and children and young people who faced bereavement.
 A knitted toy, blanket or heart has comforted a child struggling with grief.
 More importantly, this comfort comes from the kindness of strangers because that was their intent.

 Finding a home for the Bereavement Blankets was difficult initially…